Financing Your Legal Education

 If you selected the wrong code (001536), remove it and add the correct one to expedite the awarding process.

-As a graduate/professional student, you need not provide your parent’s financial information when filing the FAFSA.
+As a graduate/professional student, you do not need to provide your parent’s financial information when filing the FAFSA.
 On the Student Education page under the Student Demographics section of the FAFSA, please be sure to indicate that you will be working on a graduate/professional degree in the upcoming school year.

 The preferred FAFSA filing date for Miami Law is February 1, but the final deadline for each academic year varies based on your enrollment.